Richmond Parks System

 The Parks System

 Richmond is renowned for its high quality parks and recreation facilities.
-The City's park system has over 90 parks that total approximately 1,400 acres.
+The City has an extensive system of 145 parks that provide sports and recreation amenities in every neighbourhood and total approximately 1950 acres (789 ha) of park land.

 The Richmond Parks system is divided into three categories: City, Community and Neighbourhood.